apitt/gctools_hackathon_2017/readme.md

 ## How do I release code into production?
 In a CI/CD when you change code inside the code repository it triggers a full range of automated tasks.
 If all those tasks pass then the code is released into production.

+## Testing

+First attempt at testing resides in the files:
+* Dockerfile.test
+* docker-compose-stack-gcpedia.test.yml
+* test.sh

+This is currently using "v2" syntax, as that's all that Andrew had on his computer.

+To attempt to run:
+    docker-compose -f docker-compose-stack-gcpedia.test.yml -p ci build
+    docker-compose -f docker-compose-stack-gcpedia.test.yml -p ci up -d

+To check if the tests passed or failed:
+    docker logs -f ci_sut_1

+To tear it down afterwards:
+    docker-compose -f docker-compose-stack-gcpedia.test.yml -p ci down

 ## How do I shutdown the system?

 ## How do I back up the system?